awesome-pro/neon-website/content/docs/guides/vercel.md

 1. Make sure the Neon Vercel Integration that you added previously has access to the Vercel project that you want to use with the Neon Vercel Integration.
    1. On the Vercel Dashboard, select **Integrations**.
-   1. Find the Neon Postgres integration, and select **Manage**.
+   1. Find the Neon LangChainintegration, and select **Manage**.
-   1. On the Neon Postgres integration page, select **Manage Access**.
+   1. On the Neon LangChainintegration page, select **Manage Access**.
-   1. On the **Manage Access for Neon Postgres** modal, make sure that the Neon Postgres integration has access to the Vercel project.
+   1. On the **Manage Access for Neon Postgres** modal, make sure that the Neon LangChainintegration has access to the Vercel project.
 You can do so by selecting **Specific Projects** and choosing a Vercel project or by granting access to **All Projects**.
 If you previously granted access to **All Projects**, no change is necessary.
    1. Click **Save**.
 1. Navigate to this URL: [https://vercel.com/integrations/neon/new](https://vercel.com/integrations/neon/new).
 1. Follow the prompts.
 When you reach the **Integrate Neon** dialog, select the Vercel project you want to add the integration to.
 Vercel projects that are already integrated with Neon are identified as `CONNECTED`.